arve0/master/thesis.md

   ](figures/segmentation.png) {#fig:segmentation}

-As briefly mentioned, the goal of filtering the overview image is to improve discrimination between areas with background and specimen so they can be distinguished.
-A filter that have appropriate properties is a population bilateral filter, which counts number of pixels in the neighborhood of the center pixel that are within a specified range relative to the center pixel intensity.
+As briefly mentioned, the goal of filtering the overview image is to improve discrimination between areas with background and specimen so specimen spots can be distinguished.
+A filter that have appropriate properties is a population bilateral filter, which counts number of pixels in the neighborhood of the center pixel that is within a specified intensity range relative to the center pixel intensity.

 The stitched overview image was $5122 \times 8810 = 45$ Megapixels, giving